 The main mission of the game is to search through the various dungeons and find these Ostinatos who are creating μ’s songs and put a stop to them.
 The music is actually quite good and each song ends up getting stuck in your head as you’re fighting and running around the map.
 But that’s basically it for the main premise, learn about a new Ostinatos and stop him by defeating him in battle.
 Depending on your level, it’s possible to defeat these bosses in one action if you time your attacks right, which I must admit feels cool, but doesn’t do well to satisfy some of the masochist JRPG players out there.

 One of the coolest parts about the game isn’t the core story itself.
 It’s the side stories that allow players to learn more about the Go Home Club.
 It allows the side stories to give the games core story more depth so that you may find yourself enjoying the company of your team a bit more.
 These backstories also offer up details about why your team members want to escape reality and how they ended up stuck in this virtual world.

 Publisher: ATLUS USA

 Release Date: Available Now

 If you’re a fan of taking the time to make 500+ friends in the game, The Caligula Effect will stand as one of the strongest games on the PlayStation Vita.
-The game pushes not just the graphic capabilities of the console, but also the games ability to push some of the largest dungeons to date.
+The game pushes not just the graphics capabilities of the console, but also the games ability to push some of the largest dungeons to date.

-While the game does suffer from infrequent framerate drops, it is a game that stands out over others in many ways, and will make itself known as one of the consoles most laid back RPGs to date that you will see through to the end.
+While the game does suffer from infrequent framerate drops, it is a game that stands out over others in many ways and will make itself known as one of the consoles most laid back RPGs to date that you will see through to the end.

 Final Score: 7 out of 10